cambridge-cares/TheWorldAvatar/Agents/PIPSTimeSeriesAgent/README.md

 {"Result":"Agent is ready to receive requests."}

 #### TimeSeries route
 This request checks whether the requestor is authorized before returning a JSONObject (e.g. timeseries data or invalid token message or unauthorized message).
-At the moment, the agent is only able to return a JSONObject containing a message indicating either "invalid token", "unauthorized" or "authorized".
 The request has the following format:
 ```
-curl -H "Authorization: Bearer YOUR_TOKEN_HERE" http://localhost:1080/pips-timeseries-agent/timeseries
+curl -H "Authorization: Bearer YOUR_TOKEN_HERE" http://localhost:1080/pips-timeseries-agent/timeseries?source=<schema>&num=<integer>
 ```

+The following parameters will need to be provided:
+- A valid token obtained from Keycloak, replace `YOUR_TOKEN_HERE` with the valid token
+- The source from which to retrieve the data from, the source refers to the schema in which the tables are located under.
+Replace `<schema>` with the appropriate value.
+- The number of latest readings to retrieve from the database.
+Replace `<integer>` with the desired number.